mindspore-ai/docs/tutorials/source_en/compile/python_builtin_functions.md

 ## super

-Function: Calls a method of the parent class (super class).
-Generally, the method of the parent class is called after `super`.
+Function: Calls a method of the parent class (super class) through the proxy object returned by `super()`.

 Calling: